DataScience-LMU/website/_pages/home.md

 ---
-title: "Data Science @ LMU - Home"
+title: "Data Science @ LMU Munich - Home"
 layout: homelay
 excerpt: "Data Science @ LMU Munich"
 sitemap: false
 permalink: /
 ---

-We are a ...
+We are the new Data Science group at the Department of Statistics at the LMU Munich.
+We are interested in statistics, data science, machine and deep learning as well as related fields.
+Data Science is a broad field and encompasses various aspects of data processing and analysis.
+The focus of our research in the field of Data Science is on modeling complex systems and collaborating with researchers from other disciplines to solve problems using data-driven methods.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >